 National Pumpkin Day is observed annually on October 26th and celebrates the squash that is such an integral part of American culture with many recipes, competitions, and festivals.
-Use #NationalPumpkinDay to find or post images on social media.
+Use the hashtag #NationalPumpkinDay to find or post images on social media.

 Pumpkins are a versatile vegetable used to make pies, cookies, coffee, cheesecake, pasta and oatmeal.
 But during the holiday season, pumpkin pie is the favorite choice.
 So, when you make a pumpkin pie, remember to make sure to cook it to the proper temperature and refrigerate it to be food safe!

-Food Safety Care for Pumpkin Pies
+Food Safety for Pumpkin Pies

 Pumpkin pie is made with eggs and milk – so it must first be safely baked to a safe minimum internal temperature of 160°F. Other pies made with milk and eggs such as custard pie or cheese cake should be treated similarly.